jobajuba/jobajuba/README.md

 ------------------------------------------------------------------------------------------------------------------------

  <h2>👋 Hello and welcome!
-My name is Saloum Jobe, welcome to my page.</h2>
+My name is Saloum Jobe, welcome to Jobajuba Digital Studio.</h2>

 I have been working in the marketing industry for over 15 years and have had the opportunity to work with a variety of clients across different industries.
 At Jobajuba Digital Studio, specilise in helping  clients achieve their marketing goals through strategic planning, creative campaigns, and data-driven decision making.